 New Poem No. 2 for Kevin Nolan : posted Sept 2009 & copyright 2009 Richard Burns.

-Like this poem I am puzzled by their relationship and I kept returning to the visual clues.
+Like the poet, I am puzzled by the relationship of the two people in the miniature and I kept returning to the visual clues.
 The sitter too, is dressed fashionably and expensively and sporting a jaunty hat.
 The colours set off his russet beard and hair and his fair complexion.
 Black and white are the colours of the Elizabeth’s livery, but this may be mere coincidence.
 Is he a spy?
 Perhaps he is one of Walsingham’s agents and this is a declaration of his loyalty to the queen?
 It might explain the hidden hand, but this doesn’t explain the motto.

 So who was Atticus?
 There are several possibilities.
 Firstly, perhaps it refers to a man of Attica, so perhaps this individual is saying he is a product of a relationship with a Greek.
 Somehow his colouring makes this difficult to believe as his sandy hair suggests a different gene pool.